 The Concept phase is based on the Driving Force-Pressure-State-Impact-Response (DPSIR) framework.
 This tool facilitates the conceptualization of the problem, outlining the options and defining the indicators used to evaluate them during the analysis.
 The experiences gained by using the earlier versions of the software confirmed the potential of the DPSIR approach.

-When a new or existing project is opened, the DPSIR window automatically appears in both the scalar and MOS cases.
-In the SOS case, however, an additional intermediate step is required to generate a graphical visualization of the completed framework, as explained in the following paragraphs.
 Despite these variations, the core task in this phase remains consistent across all three cases: the user must conceptualize the problem by linking the necessary indicators for quantitative analysis to the corresponding DPSIR nodes and creating a schematic representation of the causal relationships between the different variables.

 Similarly, the alternative options are linked to the Response button.
 Right-clicking on the “Response” button itself allows the user to open both the Catalogue of Response Measures and the Catalogue of DPSIR Indicators.
 Right-clicking on an option’s name opens a window displaying the specific details of that option.

-Figure 5 depicts the final window of the DPSIR framework applied to the Auronzo di Cadore case study.
-In this simple(scalar) scenario, the project’s considered options(Responses), defined at the beginning of the Design phase, are BAU (Business As Usual), Ski-intensive, Alternative skiing, and Beyond-skiing.
-These options are assessed based on the criteria outlined in the DPSI nodes, with the quantitative analysis focusing only on the blue indicators—those sent to the AM.
+Figure 8 depicts the final window of the DPSIR framework applied to the Auronzo di Cadore case study.
+In this simple (scalar) scenario, the project’s considered options (Responses), defined at the beginning of the Design phase, are BAU (Business As Usual), Ski-intensive, Alternative skiing, and Beyond-skiing.
+These options are assessed based on the criteria outlined in the DPSI nodes, with the quantitative analysis focusing only on the blue indicators—those sent to the Analysis Matrix (AM).

-Figure 5 also demonstrates the Link feature, showing a connection between the Pressure Indicator “Artificial snow” and the State Indicator “Snow cover.”
+Figure 8 also demonstrates the Link feature, showing a connection between the Pressure Indicator “Artificial snow” and the State Indicator “Snow cover.”
 This feature in mDSS helps enhance users’ understanding and conceptualization of the problem being analyzed, even though it does not have a direct impact on subsequent quantitative analysis.

 By right-clicking instead on a selected indicator, the user can:

-• see the indicator’s details (“Show indicator details”);
+- See the indicator’s details (“Show indicator details”);

-• add (“Add link”) and remove (“Remove link”) links between indicators;
+- Add (“Add link”) and remove (“Remove link”) links between indicators;

-• isolate the DPSI chains to which the selected indicator belongs (“Show related ’indicator’ links”), or show only the indicators related to the one selected in the other lists (“Show only related ’indicator’ links”).
+- Isolate the DPSI chains to which the selected indicator belongs (“Show related ’indicator’ links”), or show only the indicators related to the one selected in the other lists (“Show only related ’indicator’ links”).

-• delete “X” item
+- Delete “X” item

 By right-clicking on one of the DPSIR arrows, a menu of options is activated, including:

-• Show all indicators and links;
+- Show all indicators and links;

-• Show all indicators;
+- Show all indicators;

-• Show only chains from which no indicator has been sent to AM;
+- Show only chains from which no indicator has been sent to AM;

-• Load indicators’ values (from an existing catalogue);
+- Load indicators’ values (from an existing catalogue);

-• Save all indicators’ values (to a new catalogue);
+- Save all indicators’ values (to a new catalogue);

-• Save image as jpg;
+- Save image as jpg;

 The Catalogue of Indicators

 As stated before, right-clicking on the Driving Force, Pressure, State, or Impact buttons allows the user to open the Indicators Window.
-The Indicators Window (Figure 6) enables users to upload, create, and view the Catalogue of DPSIR Indicators.
+The Indicators Window (Figure 9) enables users to upload, create, and view the Catalogue of DPSIR Indicators.
 This catalogue offers a comprehensive list of relevant indicators to assess the problem and support decision-making during the working session.
 Each indicator is accompanied by detailed information, such as its unit of measure, to enhance understanding and facilitate informed choices.
 This catalogue is specifically designed to support a comprehensive evaluation of the problem at hand within the DPSIR framework (Driving Force, Pressure, State, Impact, and Response).

-In mDSS, indicators are organized into two types of catalogues: External and Internal.
-External catalogues are not tied to any specific project; instead, they contain a broad range of indicators that can be selected to create a customized list for a particular project.
-The indicators chosen by the user for the analysis are placed in the Internal Catalogue, which is specific to the project at hand.
 For example, a policymaker specializing in ecosystem restoration may possess a comprehensive and diverse collection of indicators, developed over years of workshops with a wide range of stakeholders.
-For each case study, they can select the most relevant indicators for the specific ecosystem, creating a customized internal catalogue that aligns with the unique needs of the project.
+For each case study, they can select the most relevant indicators for the specific ecosystem in mDSS, creating a customized internal catalogue that aligns with the unique needs of the project.

 Notably, the Catalogue of Indicators does not include the numerical values of each indicator for the various options to be evaluated.
 Its purpose is solely to provide a list and a description of the indicators used in the analysis.
 The assignment of quantitative values to these indicators, depending on the chosen analytical method, represents an additional distinct step in the process.